ritaogada/cafe-menu/README.md

 - HTML
 - CSS

-### What I learned
+### What I've learned

 I've learned a new way of organizing code to enhance flow and understanding as you write code.
-One way that has really stood out for me is the targeting the type and class selectors in CSS before creating them in the HTML file.
+One way that has really stood out is the targeting of the type and class selectors in CSS before creating them in HTML.

-I've also learned how to organize code to make it easy to understand the flow, both in HTML and CSS.

 ### Continued development

-I still need to practice more of the padding, and margin properties in formatting the div elements on a site.
+I still need more practice on padding and margin properties while formatting div elements.

 ### Useful resources

-- [MDN Docs](https://developer.mozilla.org/) really came in handy when I'd forgotten some elements in coding.
+- [MDN Docs](https://developer.mozilla.org/) came in handy when I'd forgotten some elements in coding.
 - [Dr Angela Yu's Course](https://www.udemy.com/share/101qYw3@L4fp6FHQmfBr0zjbW1itoREIN9o6QYb6Ls7Mg6qwfXJxqYdP3wiPAbz_ClZh2CDquA==/) has been an amazing foundational resource that has helped me understand what I code.
 - [The Free code camp](https://www.freecodecamp.org/) has been the best resource for thousands of practice projects.
 This very Cafe Menu being one of them!
 I'd highly recommend it for every beginner developer.
 It provides a well-structured and beginner-friendly, easy roadmap for coding.